DJI Phantom: Accidents and incidents

 A Phantom FC40 crashed into a tree on the South Lawn near the White House in the early morning.
 US President Barack Obama and First Lady Michelle Obama were in India at the time of the incident, though both of their daughters were at the White House.
 The pilot was identified as Shawn Usman, a scientist of the National Geospatial-Intelligence Agency who was flying the drone recreationally at around 3 a.m. when he lost control of it.
-Usman told Secret Service investigators that had been drinking shortly before he lost control, and that he had gone to bed shortly thereafter, only contacting the authorities later in the morning after friends notified him of news reports of the incident.
+Usman told Secret Service investigators that he had been drinking shortly before he lost control, and that he had gone to bed shortly thereafter, only contacting the authorities later in the morning after friends notified him of news reports of the incident.
 The drone was not detected by the White House's radar system due to its size, but was seen by Secret Service officers who were unable to bring it down.
 Investigators concluded that the incident was unintentional and Usman was not charged with a crime, though the Federal Aviation Administration reviewed the incident for a possible administrative action.
 In response to the incident, DJI released a firmware update for the Phantom 2 family to prevent them from flying within 25 km of Washington, D.C., centered around the Washington Monument.
 Aviation had been heavily restricted within 10 nmi of Ronald Reagan Washington National Airport since the September 11 attacks, though Usman stated that he was unaware that the restrictions also applied to small drones.